-The FTA’s newest project, Conversations on Performance is a 7-day seminar from May 28 to June 3, 2020 as part of the 14th edition of the Festival TransAmériques.
-The FTA will take place in Montreal from May 20 to June 3, 2020.
+Conversations on Performance is a 7-day seminar from June 2 to 8, 2022 as part of the 16th edition of Festival TransAmériques.
+FTA will take place in Montreal from May 25 to June 9, 2022.

 For its second edition, Conversations on Performance will include English-language artists from Montreal, across Quebec and from other provinces in Canada.
 We hope to eventually open it up to participants from other countries in the years to come.

 + Encourage the development of emerging artistic practices by circulating ideas and intermingling disciplines and diverse creative contexts;

 + Enrich the professional and artistic approach of participants by discovering the work of other artists, as well as contemporary dance and theatre performances from Canada and elsewhere;